NiumXp/pyfuck/README.md

   - No `'` and `"`;
   - No numbers, except `0`.

-> I don't why, but the code doesn't work correctly...
+> I don't know why, but the code doesn't work correctly...

 ### How to use
 ```py